kamyargerami/Laravel-Failure-Notifier/README.md

 composer require kam2yar/failure-notifier
 ```

-Then add the provider to the `config/app.php` file, on the end of "providers" array.
+Then add the provider to the `config/app.php` file, at the end of the "providers" array.

 ```
-FailureHandler\FailureHandlerServiceProvider::class
+FailureNotifier\FailureNotifierServiceProvider::class
 ```

-After you need to run below command to copy the configuration file to your project directory.
+After you need to run the below command to copy the configuration file to your project directory.

 ```
-php artisan vendor:publish --provider="FailureHandler\FailureHandlerServiceProvider"
+php artisan vendor:publish --provider="FailureNotifier\FailureNotifierServiceProvider"
 ```

-After this, you are free to remove it from your providers array.
+After this, you are free to remove it from your provider's array.

 ### Add the service to the handler